-School Environment
+2. School Environment

-Describe the process by which the school learns about students' cultures and builds relationships between teachers and students
+a.
+Describe the process by which the school learns about students' cultures and builds relationships between teachers and students.

-Dover's high (97%) population of Hispanic free or reduced lunch students makes it incumbent on teachers to be aware of and respect our students' culture.
+Dover's high (99%) population of Hispanic free or reduced lunch students makes it incumbent on teachers to be aware of and respect our students' culture.
 The migrant advocate teachers and ELL Resource teacher and paraprofessionals share valuable pertinent information concerning our students needs and culture.

-Currently the Dover staff is participating in a book study on Jensen's Teaching with Poverty in Mind and Engaging Students with Poverty in Mind.
-Many teachers participate in after school activities such as the Fall Festival, the annual Great Dover Clean-Up, Chorus Concerts, and PTA Family Movie Nights.
+The Dover staff has participated in a book study on Jensen's Teaching with Poverty in Mind and Engaging Students with Poverty in Mind.
+Many teachers participate in after school activities such as the Fall Festival, c b.
+Describe how the school creates an environment where students feel safe and respected before, during and after school.

+Curriculum Nights, the annual Great Dover Clean-Up, Chorus Concerts, and PTA Family Movie Nights.
 Teachers build relationships through one-on-one conferencing and goal setting in all subject areas.